MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/vlactivation/troubleshoot-volume-activation-of-office.md

 localization_priority: Normal
 ms.collection: Ent_O365
 ms.custom: Ent_Office_VL
-description: "Explains how to troubleshoot common errors for KMS or MAK-based activation of Office."
+description: "Provides Office admins with information on how to troubleshoot common errors for KMS or MAK-based activation of Office."
 ---

 # Troubleshoot volume activation of Office